darthmorf/TICMod/README.md

 The 'show debug output' checkbox determines whether debug output is displayed in the chat when the tile activates, for example:<br/>
 ![](/readme-img/debugout.png)

+The user interface supports a range of shortcuts to ease the editing of commands.
+Arrow keys can be used to navigate, along with HOME and END to jump the front and back respectively.
+Ctrl+C, Ctrl+V and Ctrl+X can be used to copy, paste and cut text too.
+Ctrl+Z can be used to undo changes, and tab can be pressed to navigate between different open TIC UIs.

 ## Triggers